amfranz/rspec-hiera-puppet/README.md

 ## Usage

+* If you plan to use multiple hiera_config contexts or assign different values to the hiera_data variable, then you *must put the tests in different files*.
+* Use hiera-puppet-helper < 2.0.0 for puppet versions < 3.0.0

 Note: you can find a working example inside the example/ directory of this gem.

-If you plan to use multiple hiera_config contexts or assign different values to the hiera_data variable, then you *must put the tests in different files*.

 ### Basic